CertainUser/Machine-Learning/Image-Classification/readme.md

 Training and validation datasets were taken from https://www.kaggle.com/datasets/puneet6060/intel-image-classification.

-Download it and rename the dataset folder as 'intel_image_dataset'.
+Download the dataset, put it inside the project folder and rename it as 'intel_image_dataset'.

 'interface.py' file provides basic GUI to showcase the quality of predictions of the model.